Chairman - Jeremy Browne

 He Completed the Graduate Diploma in Law at BPP Law School in 2009, and as a recipient of a Graham Rushton award, he completed the Legal Practice Course at the College of Law in 2012.

-Alice graduated with an honours degree in Economics at the University of Glasgow in 2011.
-During university Alice secured the position of an advisor at the Citizens Advice Bureau in Maryhill.
+Alice graduated with an Honours degree in Economics and Politics at the University of Glasgow in 2011.
 She became visually impaired shortly after finishing her degree.
 After university, Alice moved back down to London and completed the GDL and then the LPC at the University of Law, Bloomsbury.

 Genna originally qualified as a Health Economist with a broad background in medical research and project management in the private healthcare sector, before pursuing a career in law.
 She has always had an interest in the interaction between law and medicine.
 Genna attended the College of Law and completed the Graduate Diploma in Law.
 She then attended The City Law School (formerly the Inns of Court School of Law), where she completed the Bar Vocational Course.
 Genna was Called to the Bar in October 2009.
 In September 2010 she completed the LLM in Professional Legal Skills.